This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Aarhus is not only a great city in itself, but its location on the mainland means that you can go from bustling city life to lush, green country surroundings in a matter of minutes.
-I will talk more about some awesome day trips to Viborg, Skanderborg and Silkeborg in the next post, but for now, let’s focus on what Aarhus has to offer.
+Aarhus is not only a great city in itself, but its location on the mainland means that you can easily do day trips.
+You can literally go from bustling city life to lush, green country surroundings in a matter of minutes.
+But for now, let’s focus on the best things to do in Aarhus in two days.

 How to get to Aarhus

-Aarhus Airport is, not surprisingly, the closest airport to Aarhus and it’s very easy getting to the city centre by bus or taxi.
+Aarhus Airport is, not surprisingly, the closest airport to Aarhus and it’s very easy getting to the city center by bus or taxi.
 The journey takes about 30 minutes.
+You can also book a private driver to make the journey as smooth as possible.

 Where to stay in Aarhus